 And Finally, What is Your Favorite Diabetes-Friendly Snack?

-For me, breakfast is the hardest meal of the day because there tends to be a lot of carbs, like cereals, danishes, pancakes and things like that.
+For me, breakfast is the hardest meal of the day because there tends to be a lot of carbs, like cereals, Danish pastries, pancakes and things like that.

 A friend taught me to make a pudding out of chia seeds, coconut oil, vanilla, and almonds.
-It's very filling and delicious, plus it's high in fiber and protein and helps me keep my glucose very stable.
+It's very filling and delicious, plus it's high in fiber and protein and helps me keep stable [and healthy glucose levels].

 Other than that, veggies are always a good snack, as are high-protein items like cold cuts and beef jerky, or even things that are crunchy with fiber, like nuts or popcorn.